brimdata/zed/docs/integrations/zeek/data-type-compatibility.md

 how Zeek's `enum` type behaves inside the Zeek scripting language, when the `enum` type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, these values are represented with a ZSON type name bound to the Zed `string` type.
+Therefore, these values are represented with a type name bound to the Zed `string` type.
 See the text above regarding [type definitions](#type-specific-details) for more details.

 ### `port`

-The numeric values that appear in Zeek logs under this type are represented in ZSON with a type name of `port` bound to the `uint16` type.
+The numeric values that appear in Zeek logs under this type are represented in Zed with a type name of `port` bound to the `uint16` type.
 See the text above regarding [type names](#type-specific-details) for more details.

 ### `set`